NikkyAI/pentagame-rust/README.md

 Start the setup process with cloning the github repository and entering the project folder.

-You can then start the initial setup with: `make setup` Now you need to configure your database credentials (see .github/ci/ci.toml as sample) in the fiole pentagame.toml in the project route:
+You can then start the initial setup with: `make setup` Now you need to configure your database credentials (see .github/ci/ci.toml as sample) in the file pentagame.toml in the project route:

 Pentagame.toml: